vict-shevchenko/reactive-mobx-form/README.md

  1. Minimal configuration
  2. Easy to learn and start with
  3. Preferable over own solutions(I hope it to be)

+ ## Capabilities
+ 1. Its now possible to reder simple one level forms
+ 2. Fiels can be validated
+ 3. Form can be submitted

  ## Dependancy
  reactive-mobx-forms depends directly on [validatorjs](https://github.com/skaterdav85/validatorjs) library.
 It is small, effective and scalable.